Stoupy51/LifeSteal/README.md

 Default settings:
 - 🔄 Revived players respawn with 4 hearts
 - ⬆️ Maximum heart limit is set to 20 hearts
+- 💝 Maximum hearts by consuming is set to 20 hearts (if lower than maximum hearts, additional hearts only obtainable through kills)
 - ⬇️ Minimum heart limit is set to 0 hearts
 - 💀 Players lose a heart upon death (whether killed by another player or from natural causes)
 - ➗ Half hearts mode is disabled (hearts are tracked in whole numbers)